History of Kyiv (1362–1657): 15th century

 Grand Duke Vytautas initiated several campaigns against the Golden Horde, even after his defeat at the Battle of the Vorskla River in 1399.
 Kiev became the main centre for gathering the forces of Vytautas and his allies.
 Vytautas strengthened the defensive structures of Kiev.

-During 1401–1433, the Olshansky princes Andrey and Mykhailo Ivanovych Olshansky reigned in Kiev.
+During 1401–1433, the Olshansky princes Andrey Olshansky and Mykhailo Olshansky reigned in Kiev.
 Vytautas' active interference in the internal politics of the Golden Horde led to a large campaign by the forces of the Horde emir Edigu against the Kievan region and Kiev itself in 1416.
 Podil and the Upper City were captured, but the Kyiv Castle held out.